-INDIGENT DEFENSE MULTI-YEAR IMPROVEMENT GRANT PROGRAM SAMPLE COOPERATION AGREEMENT
+INDIGENT DEFENSE IMPROVEMENT GRANT PROGRAM JUDICIAL COOPERATION AGREEMENT

 Instructions: Applicants can edit and complete this sample agreement to indicate the support or participation from the local judiciary.
 If the Board of Judges takes official action to approve or support the grant application, please provide the Commission with signed documentation in lieu of this form.
 All materials must be submitted to the Commission before the due date.

-County has applied for a improvement grant from the Texas Indigent Defense Commission (Commission) to assist in funding program.
-Implementation of this program will affect the courts below.
-The undersigned judges agree to support and/or participate with the program pursuant to the county's improvement grant application to the Commission and any special conditions of the grant award to the county.
-This commitment includes participating in the data collection efforts required in the program, as well as utilization of the services to be provided by the program.
-To be considered for funding this program cooperation agreement must be signed by the judges of all of the statutory county / district courts hearing criminal matters punishable by incarceration or juvenile matters in the county.
-Acknowledged and Approved by all statutory county / district courts hearing criminal matters punishable by incarceration or juvenile matters in the county: Printed Name and Title Signature of Local Administrative Date District Judge Printed Name and Title Signature of Local Administrative Date Statutory County Judge Signature of Judge serving as Printed Name and Title Date Chair of the Juvenile Board Signature of Judge Printed Name and Title Date Signature of Judge Date Printed Name and Title Signature of Judge Printed Name and Title Date Signature of Judge Printed Name and Title Date
+Commission program we program program proditions on (Commission) to assist in fundation of the courts below.
+The pursuant to the county's improve ding [Program Title] undersigned judges agree vement grant application v.
+This commitment includes rant from the Texas Indigent Defense program.
+Implementation of this to support and/or participate with the to the Commission and any special desparticipating in the data collection be provided by the program. ounty / district courts hearing cri st be signed by the judges of all of the by incarceration or juvenile matters in dged and Approved by all statuto on or juvenile matters in the coun nearing criminal matters punishable by gnature of Local Administrative strict Judge Date Printed Name and Title nature of Local Administrative tutory County Judge Date Printed Name and Title nature of Judge serving as air of the Juvenile Board Date Printed Name and Title Sig nature of Judge Date Printed Name and Title Sig nature of Judge Date Printed Name and Title Sig nature of Judge Date Printed Name and Title Sig nature of Judge Date Printed Name and Title Sig nature of Judge Date Printed Name and Title

-Date

-Signature of Judge

-Printed Name and Title